yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 3. Use the SHA-256 algorithm to hash the normalized string, generating a hash value.

-4. Use the client's private key to sign the hash value, generating a signature value `signature`, and encode it in Base64.
+4. Use the client's private key to sign the hash value, generating a signature value `signature`, and encode it in URL-safe Base64.

 5. Construct the `Authorization` header in the above format and send it to the service.